 What is event-driven architecture?

-Event-driven architecture is the new buzz word, but what exactly is EDA?
-TechTarget defines it as a “framework that orchestrates behavior around the production, detection and consumption of events as well as the responses they evoke.
+Event-driven architecture is the new buzzword, but what exactly is EDA?
+TechTarget defines it as a “framework that orchestrates behavior around the production, detection, and consumption of events and the responses they evoke.
 An event is any identifiable occurrence that has significance for system hardware or software.1”

 There is a lot to learn from the most successful API providers out there, and it pays to check in on what the leaders are up to when it comes to event-driven approaches to operating API platforms.
 There are five providers we like to think of as API rock stars:

 - Twilio—real-time SMS, voice, and push technology for messaging applications

 - SendGrid—real-time email push technology for transactional messaging applications

 - Stripe—real-time payment push technology for driving commerce applications